m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/primitives/alpha.md

 `

 export const more = [
-{ description: <>See how entities [inherit] their parents' alpha.
+{ description: <>See how nodes [inherit] their parents' alpha.
 The letter A has been added as a child of the circle.
 The circle has alpha .2, which means the letter A will be drawn with alpha .2 * .5 = .1</>,
 code: `const sceneOne = new Scene({ backgroundColor: WebColors.LightGray });
 game.addScene(sceneOne);